awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether the Lambda function resource\-based policy prohibits public access outside of your account\.

+The control also fails if a Lambda function is invoked from Amazon S3 and the policy does not include a condition for `AWS:SourceAccount`\.

 The Lambda function should not be publicly accessible, as this may allow unintended access to your code stored in the function\.

 **Note**